 Who is The Pupil Premium Lead in School?

 Miss Hamblin is the Pupil Premium Lead.

-‘I work closely with the Senior Leadership Team, the Finance Officer and the Governors to ensure that the Pupil Premium Grant is utilised in line with Government Policy so that all children can be the best they can be.
+‘I work closely with the Senior Leadership Team, the School Business Manager and the Governors to ensure that the Pupil Premium Grant is utilised in line with Government Policy so that all children can be the best they can be.
 We want to raise attainment and aspirations for disadvantaged pupils.'

 What is Pupil Premium?